-The Mana Tūāpapa assessment panel will determine and apply a cutoff threshold based on scores provided by referees, and all applications above the threshold will enter the ballot.
+The Mana Tūāpapa Future Leader Fellowship assessment panel will determine and apply a cutoff threshold based on scores provided by referees, and all applications above the threshold will enter the ballot.

-In order to keep the recommendations of the referee anonymous, applicants will not be informed if they made the threshold for ballot or not.
+In order to keep the referee scores anonymous, applicants will not be informed if they made the threshold for ballot or not.